Complete Guide to Credit Card Processing Fees (2026)

 Here’s a quick comparison:

-• Retail vs. Online vs. Mobile: Brick-and-mortar businesses generally see lower fees (1.5%–2.4%) thanks to chip card technology.
-Mobile payments, such as those through Square readers, tend to hover around 2.6% + $0.10 per swipe.
+• Retail vs. Online vs. Mobile: Brick-and-mortar businesses typically see lower fees, often ranging from about 1.5%–2.4%.
+Mobile payments, like those through Square readers, often cost about 2.6% + $0.10 per swipe.
 Online transactions face the highest rates due to fraud risks.

 Get More Insight: Best Credit Card Processing for Small Businesses – A Complete Guide